bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Did I just say prototype chain?
+<p>Did I just say prototype chain?
 Oh yes, I did!
-We can create an object via constructor function and make this object a prototype of another object, building a chain of prototypes.
+We can create an object via
+constructor function and make this object a prototype of another object, building a chain of prototypes.</p>

-In this example, we define a constructor function Lannister.

-We add battleCry method to the corresponding prototype.
+<p>In this example, we define a constructor function Lannister.
+We add battleCry

-Then, we define another constructor function Swordsman and make an object created with the Lannister constructor a corresponding prototype for Swordsmen constructor.
+method to the corresponding prototype.
+Then, we define another constructor function Swordsman and make an object created with the Lannister constructor a corresponding prototype for Swordsmen constructor.</p>

-Finally, we create a Swordsman object with a Swordsmen constructor.
+<p>Finally, we create a Swordsman object with a Swordsmen constructor.
+Prototype of

-Prototype of Swordsman object is an object created with a Lannister constructor, whose Prototype is a Lannister.prototype object.

-Thus, Swordsman object inherit methods from Swordsman.prototype and Lannister.prototype.
+Swordsman object is an object created with a Lannister constructor, whose Prototype is a Lannister.prototype object.
+Thus, Swordsman object inherit methods from Swordsman.prototype and Lannister.prototype.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 104 object.create (61) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">